brucou/react-state-driven/README.md

 ### Description
 We expose a `<Machine />` React component which will hold the state machine and implement its behaviour using React's API.
 The `Machine` component behaviour is specified by its props.
-Those props reflects the specifications of the underlying machine, pre-processing of interfaced system's raw events, functions executing machine commands and performing effects on the interfaced systems.
+Those props reflect : the specifications of the underlying machine, pre-processing of interfaced system's raw events, functions executing machine commands and performing effects on the interfaced systems.
 They also include settings for machine parameterization, and `componentDidUpdate` and `componentWillUpdate` props to integrate with the relevant React API.